CarlSargunar/Umbraco-Docker/README.md

         <RuntimeHostConfigurationOption Include="System.Globalization.AppLocalIcu" Value="68.2" />
     </ItemGroup>

-### Run the website in isolation

-    dotnet run --project UmbDock
+Without this step, the project won't compile on Linux, but will compile in windows.

 ### Also Create the Email Api